 Our gobblers are BROAD BREASTED WHITE, a traditional American turkey raised with superior standards.
 This breed is full of approachable turkey flavor and a real crowd pleaser.
 They have larger breasts and roast up beautifully.
 Our birds are pasture-raised, without growth hormones or antibiotics by Buttonwood Farms in California, Mo.
 The birds are fresh NEVER FROZEN and taken off pasture and processed just days before delivery.

-This year we are also offering, gravy, savory bread pudding and of course our buttermilk biscuits!
+This year we are also offering turkey gravy, stuffing, green bean casserole and of course our buttermilk biscuits!
+These items may be reserved when placing your online order for turkey.

 Matt at Buttonwood Farm does a great job estimating the weight of his birds, but they are raised on pasture so their sizes do vary.
-Hens will weigh between 16-19 lbs and Toms 20-24 lbs.
-We will have a limited number of Turkey Breasts.
-To inquire about these please call the shop.
+Hens will weigh between 16-19 lbs and Toms 20-25 lbs.
+We also have turkey parts such as breasts, legs, leg quarters and thighs available.

-***Allow for 1.5 lbs per person when ordering your holiday bird.
-Example: for 15 guests, we recommend a 22 lb bird***
+***Allow for 1.5 - 2 lbs per person when ordering your holiday bird.
+Example: for 15 guests, we recommend at least a 22 lb bird***

 Thanksgiving.... probably the highest pressure meal of the year for the home cook.
 There's about a million different recipes out there which all vary on ingredients, cooking temps, cooking times and resting times and just to throw one more into the mix here is ours.